formkit/docs-content/essentials/schema.md

 In addition to the schema array (and optional library), the `FormKitSchema` object can also include a `data` prop.
 Values from the data object can then be referenced directly in your schema — and your schema will maintain the reactivity of the original data object.

 To reference a value from the data object, you simply use a dollar sign `$` followed by the property name from the data object.
-References can be used in `attrs`, `props`, conditionals and as `children`.
+References can be used in `attrs`, `props`, conditionals and as `children`:

 <example
   name="Schema - data"